Skip to content

 It is vitally important to properly clean your Invisalign, to ensure that your aligners stay clear and hygienic throughout the course of treatment.
 Though clear aligners are changed every 2 weeks, it has been proven that 14 days is significant enough a time period for microabrasions and plaque biofilms to develop.

-Beyond a simple rinse, there are a number of commonly used methods that not only fail to sufficiently sterilise your aligners of bacteria, but can also actually damage them.
-One study concluded that ‘patients must use a multistep cleaning and disinfection technique that combines mechanical and chemical methods in order to keep aligners bright and clean and prevent biofilm infection’.
-The Dental pod ultrasonic cleaning machine was developed by Zima Dental as a resolution to all the issues presented by existing cleaning methods.
+Beyond a simple rinse, there are a number of commonly used methods that not only fail to sufficiently clean your aligners of bacteria, but can also actually damage them.
+One study found that patients benefit from a thorough, multi-step cleaning approach to keep aligners bright and clear throughout treatment.
+The Dental Pod ultrasonic cleaning machine was developed by Zima Dental as a resolution to all the issues presented by existing cleaning methods.

 Brushing your Invisalign